Make Relevant Work Easy to See

 4. A Customer Testimonials Section

-• Include the customer's name and neighborhood — builds local relevance
+• Include the customer's name and general location only with permission

 • Mention a specific project or result ("our backyard now looks like a magazine photo")